-Industrial development has largely occurred along or near US Highway 45, which runs north and south, along the eastern boundary of the city.
+Industrial development has largely occurred along or near WIS 45, which runs north and south, along the eastern boundary of the city.
 The downtown area is quite large for a city the size of New London.
-It encompasses Pearl Street from Beacon Avenue to North Water Street.
-North Water Street from Pearl to Shawano Street is the part of the downtown that borders the north bank of the Wolf River.
+It encompasses lands from Pearl Street from Beacon Avenue to North Water Street.
+North Water Street is the part of the downtown that borders the north bank of the Wolf River.
 The downtown area then continues on Shawano Street from North Water to Waupaca Street.